AbinKrishna57/Arcane-Hackathon---Predictive-Manintenance-System/README.md

-# TOPIC: "Industrial operations are hindered by various inefficiencies, culminating in diminished productivity, escalated expenditures, and compromised profitability."
+# PROBLEM: "Industrial operations are hindered by various inefficiencies, culminating in diminished productivity, escalated expenditures, and compromised profitability."
-# Sub Topic: Predictive maintenance System
+# SOLUTION: Predictive maintenance System

-DUE TO LACK OF MAINTENANCE IN INDUSTRIES THERE IS A HUGE LOSE IN EFFICIENCY OF MACHINES AND PROFIT THIS PROGRAM HELPS TO GIVE NOTIFICATION FOR EVERY MACHINE THAT NEEDS MAINTENANCE
+Due to lack of maintenance in industries there is a huge lose in efficiency of machines and resulting in dimished profit This program helps to give TIMELY NOTIFICATION for each machine that require maintenance within the cycle of time